DIY Fall Design Tips for Your Curb Appeal

 Project #1: Corn Husk Garland

-This project will add fantastic curb appeal to your home’s windows or doors, depending on where you want to hang the garland.
-Regardless of where it goes, all this project takes is a few easy steps: determine the length of your rope (outlining your windows or door) with a few added inches to get a droopy effect, and affix corn husks to the rope with a hot glue gun.
-Put up your new garland to accentuate your home access points!
+This project will add fantastic curb appeal to your home’s windows or doors, depending on where you want to place the garland.
+Either way, all this project takes is a few easy steps: determine the length of your rope (outlining your windows or door) with a few added inches to get a droopy effect, and affix corn husks to the rope with a hot glue gun.
+Hang your new garland to highlight your home access points!

 Project #2: Door Wreath

 Take the beautiful fall colors and transform them into a DIY wreath to put on your door.
-You’ll need a wooden stick wreath, burlap, artificial fall foliage, scissors and a glue gun.
+The project requires a wooden stick wreath, burlap, artificial fall foliage, scissors and a glue gun.
 Here are the steps: Cut the burlap into four 4x4-inch squares.
-Then, fold and glue the burlap squares around the wreath while gluing foliage by the burlap pieces.
+Then, fold and glue the pieces of burlap around the wreath while gluing foliage by the burlap pieces.

 Project #3: Welcome Sign

-Make your home look warm and inviting this fall with a blackboard “Welcome” or “Happy Fall” sign by your entry.
-Remind passersby what the season is really about and draw focus toward your festive fall entryway.
+Add warmth to your home this fall with a blackboard “Welcome” or “Happy Fall” sign outside of your door.
+Remind passersby what the season is really about and draw attention toward your festive fall entryway.

-And while creating unique and colorful outdoor decorations is a simple way to get into the season spirit, don’t forget to prepare your replacement doors and windows for the colder weather, too.
-They might look fantastic, but if your doors and windows are old or unprepared for the impending winter weather, they could let in cold drafts and leave you feeling cool in the upcoming months.
+While preparing for fall with great DIY outdoor décor projects is a simple way to get into the season spirit, don’t forget to prepare your replacement doors and windows for the colder weather, too.
+They might look fantastic, but if your doors and windows are old or unprepared for the upcoming winter weather, they could let in cold drafts and leave you feeling pretty uncomfortable in the upcoming months.
 Call our team at Pella Windows and Doors at 507-625-6933 or visit our showroom in Mankato for all your replacement windows and door needs, or for more unique DIY fall project ideas.